 Yard waste is grass clippings, tree leaves, gardening waste, and shrubbery trimmings collected from residential property.
 This does not include household waste or trade waste.
-Residential backyard or outdoor burning is a form of open burning, which is defined as any burning outdoors that does not pass through a stack, duct, or chimney.
+Residential backyard or outdoor burning is a form of open burning, which is burning of material where products of combustion are emitted directly into the ambient air without passing through a stack, duct, or chimney from an enclosed chamber.
 Residential outdoor burning includes fires in burn barrels.

 Notice to those who choose to burn: You are responsible for fire, smoke, and odors created from open burning and for damage that results from your fire.
 The following information will help identify the problems, rules, sources of information, and alternatives to the open burning of residential yard waste.

 Generally, Arkansans may burn yard waste that is collected from the property it is grown on.
 Residential open burning of yard waste is strongly discouraged but permissible in some areas of Arkansas under specified conditions.
 Ark.
 Code Ann § 8-6-1703.
 Both state and local authorities may limit the practice of the open burning of yard waste.
 Local authorities, such as city or county officials, can place local restrictions on open burning.
 Local authorities may also set up a permit procedure that requires residents to get a permit from the county courthouse, city hall, or the fire department before burning yard waste.
 Additionally, several federal and state agencies can issue burn bans that stop burning because of weather conditions or potential hazards.
 By law, open burning can be prohibited in a particular area of the state or throughout the entire state when: